0BananaBig0/from_gcc_to_cpp/docs/Threads.md

     unresponsive.
 2.  **To the best of my knowledge, all classes related to threads lack a copy constructor, except for some classes with a `shared` prefix or suffix.**
+3. To prevent deadlock, the order of acquiring multiple locks must be consistent.